stasjok/btrfsmaintenance-formula/README.md

 *Meta-state (This is a state that includes other states).*

-This installs the btrfsmaintenance.
+This installs the `btrfsmaintenance` and manages its configuration.

+### btrfsmaintenance.package

+This state will install the `btrfsmaintenance` package.

+### btrfsmaintenance.config

+This state will configure the `btrfsmaintenance` and has a dependency on `btrfsmaintenance.install` via include list.

 ### btrfsmaintenance.clean

 *Meta-state (This is a state that includes other states).*

 This state will undo everything performed in the `btrfsmaintenance` meta-state in reverse order.

-### btrfsmaintenance.package

-This state will install the btrfsmaintenance package.

-### btrfsmaintenance.package.clean

-This state will remove the btrfsmaintenance package.